Research

 Background

-As Research Strategy Manager, I support the Pro-Vice Chancellor for Research Strategy and Resources, the Dean for Research Culture and Strategy, and the Director of Research Strategy and Development with the implementation, development, and monitoring of the University's Research Strategy.
-I manage the Research Strategy team within the Research Strategy and Development Service.
+I lead the Research Strategy team within the Research Strategy and Development Service, and I support the Pro-Vice Chancellor for Research Strategy and Resources, the Dean for Research Culture and Strategy, and the Director of Research Strategy and Development with the implementation, monitoring, and review of the University's Research Strategy.
+I have a strong background in research management and administration, having worked at School, Faculty, and University levels at Newcastle University and other institutions.
+I hold a PhD in English Literature from the University of Nottingham, and the APM Project Management Qualification.

 Qualifications